BelfizzzCed/ML-AI_Workshop-2025/README.md

 # ML-AI_Workshop-2025
-This is a repository for the backend necessary
+This is a repository for the necessary frontend